 Print Quality Details

-Studies have shown that Giclee Prints colour vividness can last in excess of 200 years with tests by independent bodies such as Wilhelm Research and printer manufacturers such as Epson.
-This gives assurance to collectors and art buyers of this type of printing method.
+Studies have shown that Giclee Prints' color vividness can last for more than 200 years, with tests conducted by independent bodies such as Wilhelm Research and printer manufacturers such as Epson.
+This gives collectors and art buyers assurance about this printing method.

 Artwork Description and Symbolism